dicaso/apetype/README.md

 This will generate a CLI with grouped arguments, each group having the name of the inner class.

+### Tasks

+    from argtype.tasks import TaskBase
+    class TaskDep(TaskBase):
+        a: str = '/tmp/file1'

+        def generate_output(self) -> str:
+            return self.a

+    class Task:
+        # Task settings
+        a: int = 0
+        b: str = 'a'

+        def generate_output1(self, task_dependence1: TaskDep) -> int:
+            print(task_dependence1.a)
+            return 0

+        def generate_output2(self) -> str:
+            return 'a'

+    task = Task()
+    task.run()
+    print(task._input, task._output)

 ## Perspective

 This is just the initial setup of this project, but already having a basic working implementation.
 In the future different inherited `ConfigBase` classes should be mergeable to make a argparse parser with subparsers.
-The settings class could also form the basis for a task class, such as the luigi task class.

 ## Todo